joeydumont/joeydumont.github.io/_posts/blog/2018-07-24-read-c-format-complex-numbers-with-numpy.md

 ```
 yields `NaN`s for the real part and `0`s for the imaginary part.
 To get Python
 to understand the format, an easy solution is to first parse the elements of the
-array as strings, then use a lambda function to effectively cast the string
+array as strings, then use a lambda function to effectively cast the strings
-as a complex number.
-Let's show the code and work from there.
+as complex numbers.
+Here's the code.

 ### The Code